Happy Pride! We are proud to offer a Rainbow Scholarship and a list of Top LGBTQIA+ Friendly programs.

 Although it’s always about quality over quantity, your post should be a minimum of 500 words, but don’t be afraid to take the length you need to tell your best story.
 The most successful blogs take the time to get to some deeper reflections about what study abroad experiences teach us about ourselves and the world.
 The most engaging writing is conversational and willing to be personal — don’t be afraid to share your struggles, your mistakes, your joys, your successes.
 Using emotion in your writing allows others to relate to you and connect to your larger message.

 Definitely!
 In addition to using photos, be descriptive in your writing about your amazing location.
 Help people imagine themselves there.
-Attach your high resolution photo files to the email as well as embed them in the document where you’d like them to be.
+Upload your high resolution photos using the form below!
+Please see the guidelines below.

 Submit your blog post in a Word file or other word-editing document using the form below.
 Please offer short bio about you, a headline or title for your blog, and feel free to do some basic formatting if you like, i.e. bolded or italicized text.

 Once we receive your blog post, we’ll do a light copy edit.
 If there are larger suggestions, we’ll reach out to you — also feel free to reach out to us if needed during your writing process.
+After you submit your content below, we'll send you an email that you can reply to.
 When your blog post is published, we’ll send you a link you can share.
 We encourage you to share the blog link across all of your social networks, using the hashtags provided. #CISblog #CISblogger #travelblog #studyabroadblog

 If you’re a study student, also use these: #studyabroadblog #CISstudyabroad